LowTechCoder/rpi4-retroarch-guide/README.md

 # Raspberry Pi 4/400 - RetroArch Guide

+# WARNING: THIS GUIDE DOESN'T WORK BECAUSE THE SNAPS INSTALL WILL AUTOUPDATE AND BREAK.
+I'll update this guide very soon, but most likely I will be using a Flatpak to install retroarch, since it doesn't do auto updates.

 This Guide written in Jan 2021, and is meant to be used on a fresh install of the 32bit Raspberry Pi OS Desktop, on a Raspberry Pi 4.

 I love RetroArch more than any other Raspberry Pi retro gaming solution, so I thought it would be nice to have a very focused guide about installing RetroArch on a Raspberry Pi 4/400 and some detailed info to help someone to understand how it all works.
 Another reason I did this is because I had a very specific set of things I wanted my Retro Gaming Raspberry Pi to do, that didn't seem very possible on other retro gaming solutions.